 African Youth Initiative (AYI) Centres is a youth service set up in Ghana, West Africa and in Sydney, Australia.
 Our aim is to support the education and development of vulnerable young African kids.
 We are a non for profit small organisation registered both in Australia and in Ghana.

 AYI Centres’ Africa programs are about providing a place for children and youth between the ages 8-17yrs to gather, learn and play in a structured and supportive environment.
 It’s about valuing the importance of recreation in helping children learn and grow into mature adults.
 Each child is supported with casework, mentoring and counseling to assist not only in their long-term development.

 The Story of AYI

 Youth are the future of every nation.
-After living and traveling through various townships and villages in Ghana, the founder of A.Y.I Centres, Bishop Laryea, a youth/community development worker in Australia, identified the need for more learning resources and programs to support the mental & social development of young people in Ghana.
+After living and travelling through various townships and villages in Ghana, the founder of A.Y.I Centres, Bishop Laryea, a youth/community development worker in Australia, identified the need for more learning resources and programs to support the mental & social development of young people in Ghana.
 In 2011, he set up a small learning & recreational centre in Teshie.
 The heart of this learning centre was the library and the play sessions.
 Within 3 months, his once a week program was attracting over 60 children daily aged 4-16 who were very enthusiastic and well engaged with the program.

 Co-Founder & Executive Director

 AYI Centres was founded by Sydney based youth and community development worker Bishop Laryea.

 Bishop is committed to empowering and supporting individuals and whole communities.
-Over the past 15 years he has specialised in Youth and Child development and Community Development work.
+Over the past 17 years he has specialised in Youth and Child Development and Community Development work.
 Bishop has a particular interest in mental health issues, socio-economic disadvantage, youth education and community involvement and participation.